 A newsletter is published every four months and circulated free of charge to all friends and supporters to keep them informed about the Society’s progress and activities.

 A community service society established in the spirit of compassion, to serve and to provide shelter, care, and education to the needy of all ages regardless of race or creed.

 - Center for anyone in need of shelter, care, or support

 - Community Centers for the development of a happy and healthy society.

-Beliefs and ethics that guide our behavior, standards, performances and practices:
+Beliefs and ethics that guide our behaviour, standards, performances and practices: